The Grand Effect of Altruism

 No. It is most gently and assuredly not.

-A tedious routine causes the mind to focus only on its immediate surroundings, leaving our keen observation skills by the wayside.
-The grand effect that the simplest of kind gestures has often goes completely unnoticed.
+A tedious routine causes the mind to focus only on its immediate surroundings.
+Leaving our keen observation skills by the wayside.
+The grand effect of altruism, meaning the simplest of kind gestures, often go completely unnoticed.
 Rationally, it is usually because as the ripples of our chosen behaviors expand out across the pond of human interaction, we’re simply not present to see them.
 We’ve moved on to the next step of our routine.

 Without ever realizing it, our simplest acts affect the world in often the most profound ways, making our mundane existences not so mundane after all.